skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 L3 (0): []
 ```

 Now, L2 is empty while L1 has two files.
-The size ratio for L1 and L2 is `L2/L1=0/2=0 < size_ratio`.
+The size ratio percent for L1 and L2 is `(L2/L1) * 100 = (0/2) * 100 = 0 < size_ratio_percent (200)`.
 Therefore, we will trigger a L1+L2 compaction to push the data lower to L2.
 The same applies to L2 and these two SSTs will be placed at the bottom-most level after 2 compactions.

 ```
 --- After Compaction ---